x-extends/vxe-table/README.en.md

 ## Donate

-If you think our open source software is helpful to you, you can scan the QR code below to support us.☕
+If the open source software is helpful to you, you can scan the QR code below to support us.☕

 [👉 Supports the author💰](https://x-extends.github.io/vxe-table/#/donation/api)